Cosmological phase transitions: from particle physics to gravitational waves, semi-analytically: Tunneling action

 Applying the results from Section~\ref{sec:Veff_poly}, allowing us to write the effective potential in terms of a quartic polynomial as $V_{\mathrm{eff}}(\varphi,T) = V_0(T) + m^2(T)\varphi^2/2-K(T)\varphi^3/3-\lambda(T)\varphi^4/4$, we can now use the results of Ref.~\cite{Levi:2022bzt}, where a fit to $S_3(T)$ in terms of $\kappa\equiv - \lambda(T) m^2(T) / K(T)^2$ was found.
 The following result was obtained

 where the functions $B_3^{\pm}(\kappa)$ can be found in Ref.~\cite{Levi:2022bzt}.
 Thus, profiting from the approximations discussed in Section~\ref{sec:Veff_poly} for the effective potential, one can compute $S_3(T)$ without solving Eq.~(\ref{eq:bounce_eq}) numerically for each point in parameter space.
+Note that $\kappa=2/9$ corresponds to the case of exactly degenerate vacua, for which analytical solutions are known in the thin-wall limit~\cite{Coleman:1977py}.

 In the left panel of Fig.~\ref{fig:comparison_actions}, we compare how the different polynomial approximations for $V_{\mathrm{eff}}$ impact the value of $S_3(T)$.
 We compute the action with the extensively tested shooting routine from \texttt{CosmoTransitions}~\cite{Wainwright:2011kj} in every case.
 In the right panel, we instead compare the results for $S_3(T)$ from Eq.~(\ref{eq:fit_action}) using the polynomial approximations for $V_{\mathrm{eff}}$ against the full numerical computation without approximations.
 The full numerical result is shown as a solid red line, the result using the HT expansion together with the Gram-Schmidt (Legendre) approach for Daisy terms as a dashed green (dash-dotted blue) line, and the result neglecting altogether the Daisy contribution is presented as a dotted yellow line.